AdiVaraha Kshetra

 Tumburu Theertham (Ghona Theertham) or Tumburu Teertham (Ghona Teertham)

 One can go by bus up to Papa Vinashanam and then walk to this place for seven miles.
-People are allowed to this teertham only on this day.
+People are allowed to this theertham only on this day.
 In the cave nearby, 300 years ago Tarigonda Vengamamba and later Malayala Swami undertook penance.

 Final Word – Pushkaradri